*67(570)936-4778

 We do ask that you directly address the individual as if you are speaking to them (though you do not need to share their name).

 Concise is good, but speak whatever you need.
+The limit is three minutes.

 No.

-No—this is an art project, not a therapy service.
+No. This is an art project, not a therapy service.
 If you’re struggling, please consider reaching out to a professional resource.
 The NYC primary mental health crisis line is 988.

 We plan to show the film at festivals and community events.
 Eventually, it will be shared publicly online.